AlpacaEnder/DS_UA-301-Final-Project/README.md

 The accuracy of classifying the letters gained through python-tesseract is horrible.
 The main reason is that this method has bad performance on recognizing stylish characters in a colorful image.
 And since it cannot tell which part of the letters is the title, the test accuracy is extremely low.

 Potential solutions and improvement:
--Better models, more epoches, cycling learning rate schedules.
+-Better models, more epochs, cycling learning rate schedules.
 -Better character recognition method to increase the success rate of recognizing the letters in the cover.
 -A method to distinguish the title from other words in the book cover(author, comments, etc.)
 -Find other elements rather than titles that are more representative of the categories of the books.